-The elements of this project's stormwater capture and use process from which quantifies have been determined are based on the conceptual Layout shown in Figure 1.
+The elements of this project's stormwater capture and use process from which quantifies have been determined are based on the conceptual layout.
 The elements and quantities include stormwater capture and infiltration from replacement of existing pavement with porous pavers in the existing parking lots.
 The runoff not collected and infiltrated into the pavers, will be collected and redirected into biofiltration systems where it will be treated and reused for irrigation.

-Tables 2 presents the estimated quantities for the elements shown on Figure 1.
+Tables 2 presents the estimated quantities for the conceptual layout.
 These quantities have been provided by the project sponsor.
 These quantities will be used for project prioritization and to apply to applicable feasible public parcels.
 These quantities are conceptual and do not represent design level quantities, but are applicable for feasibility level assessments.

-ESTIN ESTIMATED QUANTITIES FOR STORMWATER COLLECTION, INFILTRATION, TREATMENT AND USE Project Component Drainage Area Porous Pavers (LID Retro-fit of Parking Lot) Porous Pavers (LID Retro-fit of Parking Lot) Porous Pavers (LID Retro-fit of Parking Lot) Bio-filtration Facility and Additional Treartment Description of Estimated Quantity Size of Drainage Area (acres) Annual Volume of Stormwater Captured (CF/yr.)
+Project Component Drainage Area Porous Pavers (LID Retro-fit of Parking Lot) Porous Pavers (LID Retro-fit of Parking Lot) Porous Pavers (LID Retro-fit of Parking Lot) Bio-filtration Facility and Additional Treartment Description of Estimated Quantity Size of Drainage Area (acres) Annual Volume of Stormwater Captured (CF/yr.)
 Soil Type and Estimated Infiltration Rate (in./hr.)
 Annual volume of stormwater recharged to shallow groundwater (acre- feet per yr.
 (AFY) Annual volume of stormwater Treated for Use (acre- feet per yr.
 (AFY) Estimated Quantities 53 acres 5.7 AFY Assumed 10% of Stormwater Infiltrated 0.57 AFY 5.1 AFY (9.5 acres irrigated)